-Since its establishment in 1994, the Ministry of Higher Education has been dedicated to building a quality higher education system capable of serving the Sultanate’s growing population.
+Since its establishment in 1994, the Ministry of Higher Education, Research and Innovation has been dedicated to building a quality higher education system capable of serving the Sultanate’s growing population.
 The Ministry’s first priority was access and the number of Higher Education Institutions has rapidly increased to meet the demand for seats.
 At the same time, program offerings have been diversified in alignment with the requirements of the job market and national economic development.

 The expansion of higher education encompasses both government and private Higher Education Institutions.
 Private investors have the opportunity to establish new private universities and colleges in the Sultanate and are offered a number of incentives which are outlined below.
 Oman’s system of higher education currently includes 27 private universities and colleges with an enrollment of some 35,000 students.

 Private Higher Education is formalised and regulated by a number of Royal Decrees and Ministerial Decisions; namely Royal Decrees 41/99 and 42/99 which regulate the establishment of private Higher Education Institutions; and Ministerial Decision 36/99, an executive bylaw for implementing these two Royal Decrees.